iommirocks/iommi/docs/architecture.rst

 2. Set the `parent` and set `_is_bound` to `True`
 3. Style application
 4. Call the parts `on_bind` method
-5. If the part has only one child we automatically set it to be the default child

 The parts are responsible for calling `bind(parent=self)` on all their children in `on_bind`.